Slovenian Press Agency: STA-R Radio Service

-STA Picture Service
+Picture Service

 The STA Picture Service provides daily images from major political, business, cultural and sports events, as well as images accompanying entertainment and human interest stories.
-Content is produced by staff photographers and STA's correspondents from Slovenia and abroad.
-Moreover, the STA also taps into an international exchange of photographs through its partner agencies (Itar Tass, Xinhua, Beta, Tanjug, HINA, Telam).
+Content is produced by the staff photographers and STA’s correspondents from Slovenia and abroad.
+The STA also taps into an international exchange of photographs through its partner agencies (Itar Tass, Xinhua, Beta, Tanjug, HINA, Telam).

 The STA Picture Service was expanded in 2010 with an Official Photography segment available to STA subscribers.
 The special segment includes images from official events at home and abroad.
 It was created after STA won a public tender to become the official provider of photography for a number of state agencies and institutions.

 Covering between 20 and 25 major events, the STA Picture Service produces over 200 photographs daily.
 The number is even higher for special events such as Olympic Games or Slovenian elections.
 The STA Picture Archive contains over 110,000 press photographs capturing life in Slovenia since 2002.

-Daily bulletin in Slovene

-The STA's daily bulletin in Slovene offers an overview of major domestic and international events, features, schedules of events in Slovenia and around the world, as well as a daily press review and reporting by foreign press agencies on Slovenia.

 The Crisis Mirror (Kr-og)

-Responding to the prevailing economic conditions, the STA launched a new service in 2009 dedicated to covering measures aimed at economic recovery.
+Responding to the prevailing economic conditions in 2009, the STA launched a new service dedicated to covering measures aimed at economic recovery.

 The content of the website is accessible to the public.
 Users can find information related to the Slovenian economy as well as the economies of other countries.
 The website raises cases of best practice, presents an overview of crisis measures and provides an analysis of the latest economic trends in Slovenia and abroad.
 It also provides commentary and opinions on economic measures from business officials, economists, social partners and other experts.